johankraft/zephyr-tracing-doc/index.rst

 .. _Tracealyzer Getting Started Guides: https://percepio.com/tracealyzer/gettingstarted/

-Start Mode
+Recorder Start Mode
 ----------
-The "Start Mode" option decides when the tracing starts.
-By using the option "Start", the tracing begins directly at startup, once the TraceRecorder library has been initialized.
+You may have noticed the "Recorder Start Mode" option in the examples above.
+This decides when the tracing starts.
+By using the suggested option "Start", the tracing begins directly at startup, once the TraceRecorder library has been initialized.
 This is recommended when using the Ring Buffer and Semihost.
 For streaming via RTT or ITM you may also use "Start From Host" or "Start Await Host".
 Both  listens for start (and stop) commands from the Tracealyzer application.
 The latter option, "Start Await Host", causes the TraceRecorder initialization to block until the start command is received from the Tracealyzer application.

 Custom Stream Ports
 -------------------